 Adjunct instructors plan classes and implement and evaluate teaching/learning objectives and student learning outcomes.
 An adjunct instructor undertakes the divisional and professional responsibilities of a part-time faculty member, including office hours.
 The successful applicant will be expected to provide instruction in a full range of undergraduate Criminal Justice courses within UNT Dallas’s Criminal Justice major, including core-curriculum Criminal Justice courses (2100-Crime and Justice in the United States, 2600-Diversity Issues in Criminal Justice, 2300-Crimianl Law, 2302-Police Systems, 2301-Correctional Systems, 3600-Criminology and 3700-Ethical Issues in Criminal Justice), and there may be a need to teach other courses such as forensic anthropology, computer crime and criminal investigation in our portfolio of course offerings.

 Adjunct faculty members will be required to use texts and meet certain content parameters set by the Department of Criminal Justice.
 Adjunct instructors also will be required to include in their courses certain student assessment measures determined by the department, and to compile data on those assessment criteria.
-Additional information about course design, assessment criteria and texts can be obtained from Dr. Eric Coleman at [email protected]Minimum Qualifications
+Additional information about course design, assessment criteria and texts can be obtained from Dr. Aaron Bartula at [email protected]Minimum Qualifications:

-- PhD in Criminal Justice or JD with significant experience in higher education;
+•PhD in Criminal Justice or JD with significant experience in higher education; Work Schedule:

 the applicant’s interest, qualifications and experience for the position; contact information for three

 professional references; and unofficial graduate transcripts to http://unt-dallas.peopleadmin.com/.
 For